-For my new viewers: I have now posted over 3500 illustrations in my gallery.
+For my new viewers: I have now posted over 4100 illustrations in my gallery.
 A good portion of which are arranged in story lines, some short, some hundreds of illustrations long.
-My artwork is a display the Japanese arts of Kinbaku (tight rope bondage), Shibari (binding), and Goumon (torture).
+My artwork is mostly a display the Japanese arts of Kinbaku (tight rope bondage), Shibari (binding), and Goumon (torture).
 That is why I refer to myself as a Kinbaku illustrator.
-There are also a number of special series like "Kinbaku Nightmares" and "Kinbaku Forest", in my galleries, each 50+ illustrations long, done in a large format.
-Besides that I have number of large scale illustrations of Japanese Castles and fleets, in my gallery, which I have built from scratch.
+There are also a number of special series like "Kinbaku Story" and "JIro's Jinmon", in my galleries, each 200+ illustrations long.
+Series like "Kinbaku Story" and "Kinbaku Nightmare" are done in a large format (4k).
+There are also galleries like "Kinbaku Tales" which have a number of shorter stories.
+Besides that I have number of large scale illustrations of Japanese Castles and fleets, in my gallery, which I have made from scratch.
+So explore and discover.

 My illustrations are often placed in a sequential series with accompanying text to explain them more fully.
 The text enhances the illustrations and gives more life to the story.
 So to get the most out of my artwork view my illustrations and read the text.
 The text gives a voice to the characters in the illustrations.
 The text often contains notes explaining the situation more fully.
 Many notes are educational concerning the nature of the Japanese society in 1600 AD, at the end of the Sengoku (Waring states) period.
 But be warned, I pull no punches in my illustrations and commentary, my material is not for the faint of heart.
 It explores the dark side of people and society.
 Especially the beauty and mystery in the art of Japanese rope bondage.

 My recent illustrations, over the last several years, many hundreds of them, are presented, as downloads, in 3840 x 2160 pixel format (4k).
-They can fit nicely even on a 50 inch screen.
+They can fit nicely even on a 40 inch screen.
 My animations are in 1280 x 720 pixel format (HD).
 Remember that things don't stay forever on the web, they often come and go like the wind. so collect them and put things you like in a safe place.